|

 - HS2

-- High Speed Two - proposed high speed line connecting London with the Midlands and the North.
+- High Speed Two - high speed line connecting London with the Midlands and the North.
+Phase 1 is now under construction.

 - HSS

-- High Speed Services - FGW name for services operated by HSTs.
+- High Speed Services - GWR name for services operated by IETs.

 - HST

-- High Speed Train, also known as the InterCity 125 and used on FGW's long
+- High Speed Train, also known as the InterCity 125, formerly used on GWR’s long

 distance services.